scionproto/scion/doc/ControlPlanePKI.md

 This is an object that maps the type of key (`issuing`, `encryption`, `signing`, or `revocation`) to the algorithm and the key.

-- __keys__: Object that maps key types to an object with the following fields:
+- __keys:__ Object that maps key types to an object with the following fields:
-    - __algorithm__: string.
+    - __algorithm:__ string.
 Identifies the algorithm this key is used with.
-    - __key__: Base64-encoded string representation of the public key.
+    - __key:__ Base64-encoded string representation of the public key.
-    - __key_version__: 64-bit integer.
+    - __key_version:__ 64-bit integer.
 Starts at 1, incremented every time the key is replaced.

 The following table shows what keys are authenticated by the different certificate types.
 The key notation is the same as in the [private keys table](#table-private-keys).